zYeoman/myStars/README.md

 ## Others

+- [state-of-the-art-result-for-machine-learning-problems](https://github.com/RedditSota/state-of-the-art-result-for-machine-learning-problems) - This repository provides state of the art (SoTA) results for all machine learning problems.
+We do our best to keep this repository up to date.
+If you do find a problem's SoTA result is out of date or missing, please raise this as an issue or submit Google form (with this information: research paper name, dataset, metric, source code and year).
+We will fix it immediately.
+- [nodebestpractices](https://github.com/i0natan/nodebestpractices) - The largest Node.JS best practices list.
+Curated from the top ranked articles and always updated
+- [git-flight-rules](https://github.com/k88hudson/git-flight-rules) - Flight rules for git
 - [every-programmer-should-know](https://github.com/mr-mig/every-programmer-should-know) - A collection of (mostly) technical things every software developer should know
 - [awesome-tensorflow](https://github.com/jtoy/awesome-tensorflow) - TensorFlow - A curated list of dedicated resources http://tensorflow.org
 - [Acrylic-DNS-Proxy-GUI](https://github.com/miaomiaosoft/Acrylic-DNS-Proxy-GUI) - Acrylic DNS Proxy GUI